Parable #2. New Wine in Old Wineskins:

 What do we learn from today’s mashal of the new wine and the old wineskin?

 You can’t keep the lively New Wine of the Grace of Adonai contained in the failed structure (wineskin) of the old broken Law of Moses and the hyper-legalistic oral law of rabbinic Judaism that shamefully has become a substitute for the legitimate Oral Law, the Living Torah of the Spirit.
-If the Torah had been perfectly obeyed and fulfilled by our people through adherence to the Law of Moses and the oral law of the rabbis then no change would have been necessary.
+If the Torah had been perfectly obeyed and fulfilled by our people through adherence to the Law of Moses by applying the oral law of the rabbis – then no change would have been necessary.
 But as Isaiah has said, all of us have broken (torn, disobeyed, sinned, violated) the Holy One’s commandments.
 We have all strayed and come short of His glory.
-All of us have failed and we will continue to fail to secure our salvation solely by our own good works; our failed personal obedience of all the requirements of the written Torah.
+All of us have failed and we will continue to fail to secure our salvation solely by our own good works; due to the fact that it is impossible for any of us to fulfill all of the requirements of the written Torah.

 To fall on Him (the Mashiach).